spatialwalk/AvatarKit-Web-Demo/README.md

 ### 6. Start Using

 **SDK Mode (Real-time Audio Streaming):**
-1. **Generate Session Token** (Required) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+1. **Generate Session Token** (Required for Demo) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+   - ⚠️ **Note**: This auto-generation is for demo purposes only.
+In production, you must manually inject a valid token from your SDK provider.
-   - The token will be automatically filled into the input field
+   - The token will be automatically filled into the read-only input field
+   - **Note**: The Session Token input field is read-only and can only be set via the "Auto" button in demos
    - If SDK is already initialized, the token will be set immediately
    - If SDK is not initialized yet, the token will be set when you initialize the SDK
 2. Click "初始化 SDK (SDK Mode)" to initialize the SDK